-Things to do in - North and South
+Things to do in - North India

 North India is probably considered as more of a ‘grand sights’ destination and in Rajasthan, Delhi and, of course, Agra, you will find monument after monument with a connection to a different aspect of the rich history of this part of the world.

-Things To Do In North and South India
+Things To Do In North India

 But there is a lot more to this region than just palaces and forts.
 With a greater array of activities on offer seemingly by the week, we can now incorporate walking tours in the vast majority of cities, cycle tours in many places, hiking in those places where the city limits give way to interesting environments, cooking classes and so much more.